venoajie/my-ai-assistant/docs/installation.md

     ```

 This command will:
-*   Ask for your project name and OCI details.
+*   Ask for your project name and the URL for its dedicated Librarian service.
-*   Create a `.ai_config.yml` file configured for the RAG workflow.
+*   Create a `.ai_config.yml` file that references the environment variables.
+*   Create a template `.env` file for you to fill in with your secrets (like `LIBRARIAN_API_KEY`).
+*   Create a `.gitignore` entry to ensure the `.env` file is not committed.
 *   Create a `.aiignore` file to control what gets indexed.
-*   Create a `.github/workflows/smart-indexing.yml` file tailored for a project that uses the AI Assistant as a separate tool.
+*   Create a `.github/workflows/smart-indexing.yml` file tailored for your project.
-*   Create the `.ai/personas` and `.ai/plugins` directories to encourage best practices.

-After running the command, your project is configured.
-The next step is to provide the CI/CD system with the necessary secrets.